What is a care needs assessment? | Eligibility and how to apply

 What happens after my care needs assessment?

-The local authority (or HSC Trust if in Northern Ireland), will use the information you’ve given them to work out what care and support you may be eligible for and the best way for you to get it.
+The local authority (or HSC Trust if in Northern Ireland), will use the information you’ve given to work out what care and support you may be eligible for.
+You must be provided with a copy of your needs assessment.

 If you have needs that meet the needs assessment eligibility criteria, your local authority must ensure your needs are met.

 Your local authority will talk to you (and carer/independent advocate, if needed) to produce a care and support plan.
-This care plan highlights how your needs will be met.
+This care plan highlights how your needs will be met and what services are to be provided.

 Your care plan is created from the results of your needs assessment and any medical information.
+You should be provided with a copy of the care plan.

 The local authority will then consider whether the person is eligible for financial support to meet their care needs.